legendu-net/docker-jupyterhub-ds/readme.md

 By default,
 any user in the Docker container can visit the JupyterHub server.
-So if you want to grant access to a new user, just create an account from him in the Docker container.
+So if you want to grant access to a new user, just create an account for him in the Docker container.
 You can of course use the well know commands `useradd`, `adduser`, etc. to achive it.
 To make things easier for you, there are some shell scripts in the directory `/scripts/` to create usres for you.